HasithDasa/simulation-buildconf/ReadMe.md

 Envire is mainly used in navigation as a package for expressing arbitrary information about a robot's environment, but it could be extended to also include robot environment interaction for manipulation.

-The reason for having a common datastructure for representing the environment is to simplify the interchange of algorithms between applications.
+The reason for having a common datastructure for representing the environment is, among others, to simplify the interchange of environment representation information between applications/algorithms.
 Envire package is mainly made up of three types of objects.

 1) Maps - give information in a given reference frame.

 2) Frames - provide the spatial context for the maps

-2) Operators - carry out operations on maps by considering the maps' frame associations
+3) Operators - carry out operations on maps by considering the maps' frame associations

 #### More details